technology

 Where Humans Shine

-Diagnosing complex hardware failures is at 30% automation.
+Diagnosing complex hardware failures is at 30% automation [Fact].
 When a laptop is randomly crashing and the logs show nothing obvious, that requires the kind of deductive reasoning and physical inspection that AI cannot yet perform.
 Is the RAM failing?
 Is the thermal paste dried out?
 Did someone spill coffee into the motherboard?
 These diagnoses require hands and eyes, not just algorithms.

 Making the Transition

 Move up the support tiers.
 If you are doing Tier 1 work, the writing is on the wall.
 Invest in skills that get you to Tier 2 and Tier 3, where problems are more complex and less automatable.
+Pick a platform -- ServiceNow, Salesforce, Microsoft 365, or a specific industry vertical's software -- and develop genuine depth in it.

 Get certified in cloud platforms.
 AWS Certified Cloud Practitioner, Azure Fundamentals, or Google Cloud Digital Leader certifications signal that you can support modern infrastructure, not just desktop issues.
+The combination of traditional support experience plus cloud literacy is currently in high demand.

 Learn scripting.
 PowerShell, Python, and Bash scripting let you automate repetitive tasks and demonstrate technical depth that distinguishes you from an AI chatbot.
+The support specialists who can write the automation that handles the repetitive tickets are the ones who get promoted into engineering roles.

 Develop soft skills deliberately.
 The support specialists who will thrive are those who can explain technical concepts to non-technical people, de-escalate frustrated users, and build relationships that make them the go-to person for technology questions.
+These skills are systematically underrated in IT, but they are exactly what AI cannot replicate.

 For detailed task-by-task automation data, visit our Computer User Support Specialists occupation page.